An SSL certificate is helpful in protecting your users from cyber attacks. It also builds a level of trust with your

 Because it’s such an essential part of securing a website, modern browsers do not display prominent warnings whenever you try to access a page that is not protected by an SSL certificate.
 If you don’t have one, your search engine rankings are also likely to suffer.

 That’s why you need to know how to get an SSL certificate for WordPress.

 How an SSL Certificate Works

-Now that you understand that having an SSL certificate for your WordPress website is essential.
-You want to know how an SSL certificate works in reality.
+Now that we established that having an SSL certificate for your WordPress website is essential, let’s see how one works exactly.

-When a user visits a website with an SSL certificate installed, their browser first verifies that the installed certificate is valid.
+When a user visits a website with an SSL certificate installed, their browser first verifies its validity.